© Language Learning Research Club, University of Michigan

 • New Award for Outstanding Article of the Year in Language Learning

-The members of the Board of Directors of Language Learning are pleased to announce a new, annual award: Each year, members of the Board will vote to select the article they consider the most outstanding among the articles published in the previous year's volume of the journal.
+Each year, members of the Board of Directors of Language Learning vote to select the article they consider the most outstanding among the articles published in the previous year's volume of the journal.
 Following are the winners of this award for the past few years:

 Volume 62, 2012: